 Pick your adventure based on your fitness level and ability.
 Take a short return walk to the swimming hole or rock formations, or trek right up to Toetoe Junction.
 Make a day of it and explore the adjoining loop tracks at the top too.

 To get to Sledge Track, drive to the end of Kahuterawa Road where you’ll arrive at the Kahuterawa carpark.
-Enter the Sledge Track through the gate just 200 metres away.
+Enter the Sledge Track through the gate just 200 metres away by heading to your left just before the bridge.
+Do not go over the bridge.
 Your adventure begins here.

 The first section of the track is an easy, flat walk so it’s great for young children.
 You’ll meander through lush native bush alongside Kahuterawa Stream.
 Tell the kids to keep an eye out for friendly fantails (pīwakawaka).

 Just 10-15 minutes in, you’ll see a signpost inviting you to a swimming hole.
 It’s a few steps down off the main track and is a great destination for families.
 Relax and have a picnic at the table in this tranquil spot.
 Enjoy the feeling of being nestled in the valley while taking in the unique New Zealand fauna surrounding you in varying shades of green.
 Be sure to tune into the bird song too.
 You might hear Tui and Korimako (bellbirds).
 Children will have fun playing in the wilderness and splashing around in Kahuterawa Stream, which is highly valued for its pristine water quality.

 Further along Sledge Track (30-50 minutes in) you’ll find the impressive rock formation known as Argyle Rocks.